 This section is designed to help you consider what some of the prerequisites are before taking on new trials and feasibility requests.
-It will particularly help new sites or those that have limited experience in conducting clinical trials.
+It will particularly help new sites or those with limited experience.
 Having the right staff, systems and processes maximises your chances of being awarded trials that you can successfully manage and recruit to.